jeff4/a4-paper/src/content/blog/2015-04-07-accademia-part-1-stradivarius.md

   - travel
 ogImage: ""
 description:
-  Musical instruments in the Accademia Galleria in Florence
+  Musical instruments in the Accademia Galleria in Florence.
 ---

 Today, I crossed the street from my Airbnb on Via Ricasoli to the [Accademia Gallery or Galleria dell'Accademia](http://en.wikipedia.org/wiki/Galleria_dell'Accademia).
 The Accademia is most famous as the home of [Michaelangelo's *David*](http://en.wikipedia.org/wiki/David_(Michelangelo)).
 I'll have a post up with my observations on *David* in the next few days.